 Coronavirus Disease 2019 (COVID-19): Frequently Asked Questions from Transplant Candidates and Recipients

-Information regarding COVID-19 is changing rapidly.
-This document will be updated as able with new information.
+Information regarding COVID-19 continues to change rapidly.
+This document will be updated with new information whenever possible.
 Please contact your transplant center with specific concerns.
-A PDF version of this information can be found here.
 A PDF version of this information can be found here.

 To access this resource in Spanish, please click here.